 Circulation: Internal and External

-In accordance with Schedule 19 Finance Act 2016, this document sets out the UK Tax Strategy for the year ended 27
+In accordance with Schedule 19 Finance Act 2016, this document sets out the UK tax strategy for the year ended 30

-1. The approach of the UK group to risk management and governance arrangements in relation to UK taxation.
+- The approach of the UK Group to risk management and governance arrangements in relation to UK taxation.

-2. The attitude of the group towards tax planning (so far as affecting UK taxation) and the level of risk in
+- The attitude of the UK Group towards tax planning (so far as affecting UK taxation) and the level of risk in

-to UK taxation that the group is prepared to accept.
+relation to UK taxation that the UK Group is prepared to accept.

-3. The approach of the UK group towards its dealings with HMRC.
+- The approach of the UK Group towards its dealings with HMRC.

-This policy applies to Aramark Limited and all UK entities in its group (the ‘UK group’).
+This policy applies to Aramark Limited and all UK entities in the group (the ‘UK Group’).

 Further details relating to the tax strategy are provided below;